 For Sale in Loudoun County, Virginia

-Loudoun County is a highly sought after location that is known for its picturesque neighborhoods and historic charm.
-People are drawn to Loudoun County for its acres of untouched land, an established technology corridor nearby, and great public amenities.
-Loudoun is a historic area and is now home to many of Virginia's finest wineries and attract people from all over the DC area.
-There are plenty of recreation areas in Loudoun as well.
-Overall, Loudoun is a dynamic suburb of DC with beautiful scenery, homes, wineries, jobs, recreation, and a population active in the community.
+Loudoun County, Virginia is a highly sought after location that is known for its picturesque neighborhoods and historic charm.
+People are drawn to Loudoun County for its acres of untouched land, an established technology corridor nearby and great public amenities.
+Loudoun is a historic area and is now home to many of Virginia's finest wineries and farm breweries, and attracts people from all over the DC area.
+A beautiful mix of rural and urban, people choose Loudoun County for its beautiful scenery, homes, wineries, jobs, recreation and a population active in the community.

-Settlement in Loudoun County dates back to the 1720s when settlers began to move to the area and some established tobacco plantations.
-Settlers came from all over including New Jersey, Maryland, Pennsylvania, and Virginia.
-During the War of 1812, Loudoun actually served as a retreat for President Madison while the British attacked Washington.
-Loudoun also has a rich Civil War History and the Battle of Balls Bluff occurred here, among other battles.
-Over the years Loudoun stayed very rural until the building of Dulles International Airport in the 1960s.
+Settlement in Loudoun County dates back to the 1720s, with settlers coming from New Jersey, Maryland and Pennsylvania.
+During the War of 1812, Loudoun served as a retreat for President Madison while the British attacked Washington.
+Later, major Civil War battles were fought in Loudoun, including the Battle of Balls Bluff.
+Over the years, Loudoun stayed very rural until the building of Dulles International Airport in the 1960s.
 As a result, new businesses moved in, also spurring residential growth.
-Today, Loudoun is a fast growing, dynamic area that is still known for being removed from the urban pace of life.
+Today, Loudoun is a fast growing, dynamic area that remains true to its history, while giving its residents modern amenities.

 Real Estate Market Stats